EzraRC/CSC4640-Project2/README.md

-# CSC4640 Project 2 - RFIDuo: Dual-Mode NFC Card Reader and Writer
+# CSC4640 Project 2 - RFIDuo: Multi-tool Pentesting and Ethical Hacking Device

 ## Project Description

-For this educational project, we're leveraging the capabilities of the Arduino Nano IoT 33 combined with the HiLetgo PN532 Module.
-The objective is to construct a modest device adept at receiving and transmitting RFID and NFC signals, similar to devices such as the Flipper Zero.
-The main functionality allows it to scan NFC cards, and from these scans, capture their hexadecimal data.
-This data can then either be stored locally on the Arduino Nano IoT 33 or transferred to an external device, including mobile phone applications.
-With the acquired data in hand, the device offers the utility to emulate the original NFC cards.
+This educational project merges the Arduino Nano IoT 33 with the HiLetgo PN532 Module to create a compact device capable of receiving and transmitting RFID and NFC signals, akin to the Flipper Zero.
+The main function is to scan NFC cards, capturing their hexadecimal data, which can be stored on the Arduino Nano IoT 33 or transferred to external devices, including mobile apps.
+Additionally, the device incorporates WiFi sniffing for analyzing nearby networks and features Bad USB scripting capabilities for ethical hacking exercises.
+This project provides a hands-on experience in RFID, NFC, WiFi protocols, Arduino programming, and cybersecurity concepts.

 ## Specifications

-Description
+**RFID and NFC Capabilities:**
+- Utilizes Arduino Nano IoT 33 and HiLetgo PN532 Module.
+- Scans RFID and NFC signals, similar to Flipper Zero.
+- Captures hexadecimal data from NFC cards.

+**WiFi Sniffing:**
+- Incorporates WiFi sniffing capabilities.
+- Analyzes nearby WiFi signals for educational insights.
+- Identifies nearby Access Points
+- Lists the password security being used

+**Bad USB Scripting:**
+- Features Bad USB scripting capabilities.
+- Enables emulation of a USB device for ethical hacking exercises.
+- Runs a script to display the Star Wars movie command in CMDprompt to demonstrate exploitability

 ## Bill of Materials